-PHAs that administer the Housing Choice Voucher Program must submit 100% of family records to the Department's Public and Indian Housing Computer System (PIC) Form HUD 50058 module.
-Form HUD 50058 records must be transmitted electronically to PIC, and the module is HUD's official system to track and account for Voucher Program family characteristics, income, rent portions and other occupancy factors.
-PHAs must have a minimum 95% reporting rate or be subject to sanctions for each month the PHA is non-compliant.
-(See Family Data Submission - FY 2010 chart below)
+PHAs that administer the Housing Choice Voucher Program must submit 100 percent of family records to the Department's Public and Indian Housing Computer System (PIC) Form HUD 50058 module.
+Form HUD 50058 records must be transmitted electronically to PIC, and the module is HUD's official system to track and account for Housing Choice Voucher Program family characteristics, income, rent portions and other occupancy factors.
+PHAs must have a minimum 95 percent reporting rate or be subject to sanctions for each month the PHA is non-compliant.
+See Graph 7.2-5.